 In March of 2020, I decided to pivot this site’s purpose.
-I had always used it for my own playground with webpage design, and experimenting with stuff, but I decided to make it useful for the first time ever – so I have begun curating content at the world’s museums in the form of small intros with links to the very best virtual art – there is so much out there that some commentary and curation is a lot more valuable, I hope, than wandering google and pinterest and all those darn ads.
+I had always used it for my own playground with web design, and experimenting with webby stuff, but I decided to make it useful for the first time ever – so I have begun curating content at the world’s museums in the form of small intros with links to the very best virtual art – there is so much out there that some commentary and curation is a lot more valuable, I hope, than wandering google and pinterest and all those damn ads.
 So I hope you find this valuable and please enjoy!
 And there are some other gems of my own interests sprinkled throughout.

 If you find any typos, dead links, or have suggestions, please drop me a line.